annotation/text-fabric/docs/Api/Bhsa.md

         with the same data version and the same set of data features.

         ??? explanation "Set up"
-            This module comes in action after you have set up TF and loaded some features, e.g.
+            But you can also switch the app on action after you have set up TF and loaded some features, e.g.

             ```python
             VERSION = '2017'